Henry C. Christians

 Henry C. Christians (June 16, 1862 - February 27, 1945) was an American businessman and politician.

 Born in the town of Aztalan, Jefferson County, Wisconsin, Christians owned a creamery and an egg and butter cold storage business in Johnson Creek, Wisconsin.
 He also served as president of the Farmers and Merchants Bank of Jefferson.
-Christians served as the Azlatan town clerk and postmaster of Johnson Creek.
+Christians served as the Aztalan town clerk and postmaster of Johnson Creek.
 Christians was a Democrat.
 In 1895, Christians served in the Wisconsin State Assembly.
 Christians retired in 1942 and moved to Los Angeles, California.
 He died at his home in Los Angeles, California.